omar-addam/Simple-Clustering-Simulations/README.md

 # Simple Clustering Simulations

-The project contains the implementation of the three clustering algorithms:
+The project contains the implementation of three clustering algorithms in Unity3d.

 | K-Means | K-Medoids | DB-Scan |
 | :-----: | :-------: | :-----: |